nick-paduchowski/MixedMessages/README.md

 ## Overview

-For my first portfolio project, I decided to create a Lord of the Rings Character Generator, that will pick a character, and then based on the characters stats, assign a small quest.
+For my first portfolio project, I decided to create a Lord of the Rings Character Generator that will pick a character, and then based on the characters stats, assign a small quest.

 ## Technologies